MFS Local Offer 2024

 Leisure:

-School Residentials: We offer all our young people in years 3-11 the opportunity to go on a school residential break each year.
-This is increasingly further afield depending on age - staying within North Essex for Primary, branching into Mid Essex for KS3 and heading up to Norfolk in KS4.
+School Residentials: We offer all our young people in years 6,7,9 and 11 the opportunity to go on a school residential break each year.
+This is increasingly further afield depending on age - staying within South Suffolk or North Essex for Primary and year 7, Norfolk in year 9 and North Wales for year 11.
 This offers parents a period of respite and allows our pupils opportunities they may not experience elsewhere.
 Further information on our school residentials can be found elsewhere on the website.

 Advice: We aim to be a ‘hub’ of knowledge and expertise.
 We work closely with our visiting professionals to seek advice as requested.
 Our therapeutic support team have excellent networks with local parenting and support teams.
 Useful links to advice can be found on our website.